 Video has SEO Benefits

+If your podcast doesn't contain proprietary information, you can pre-publish your content on a public-facing platform as well, such as YouTube.
 Hosting your company's video podcasts on platforms such as YouTube allows your content to appear higher and more regularly throughout search engines.
 However, in order to take advantage of this benefit, don’t forget to include the right information on the backend so search engines know how to categorize your video.
-An example of this is including strategic keywords and tags for your video if you’re uploading to YouTube.

 Video is Humanizing

-When your viewers are ressaured that there is a face behind the microphone, it can strengthen their connection with you and your content.
+If the goal of your podcast is to strengthen relationships between your leadership and employees, you might consider producing a video podcast.
+When your viewers are reassured that there is a face behind the microphone, it can strengthen their connection with you and your content.
 Enabling them to put a face to a name will allow you to be better recognizable and memorable.
-The connection you have with your audience can help the length to which your media is consumed over time.
+The connection you have with your audience, especially with those who are remote, can help the length to which your media is consumed over time.